 Macular degeneration, also known as age-related macular degeneration (AMD) is the name given to a group of chronic, degenerative retinal eye diseases that cause progressive loss of central vision, leaving the peripheral or side vision intact.
 It affects the ability to read, drive, recognise faces and perform activities that require detailed vision.
 Macular degeneration is the leading cause of legal blindness and severe vision loss in Australia, responsible for 50% of all cases of blindness.

 Macular degeneration is usually related to ageing and most frequently affects people over the age of 50.
 However, it is not a normal or inevitable consequence of ageing.

-Macular degeneration is progressive and painless and although it can lead to legal blindness, it does not result in total or 'black' blindness.
+Macular degeneration is progressive and painless and does not result in total vision loss.

 Types of macular degeneration